gavin makes

 Max read the Percy Jackson books and keen on the idea of being one of the characters for his first cosplay.
 Leo Valdez was the character Max wanted to be.

 The primary prop was a big forge hammer.
 We made it mainly from EVA foam and it was a fun build.
 Two things I will highlight is the wooden handle technique and how to create the squaricle hammer head shape.
+UPDATE: plans are now on Etsy for £6 including detailed instructions.

 forge hammer